-162.5.1 Continuation in an Honors Program
+172.5.1 Continuation in an Honors Program

-Continuation in an Honors Program is by recommendation of the department concerned and requires a minimum GPA of 3.0 on a full course load (\star 30) in the preceding Fall/Winter.
+Continuation in an Honors Program is by recommendation of the department concerned and requires a minimum GPA of 3.0 on a course load of \star 24 or more in each of the preceding Fall/Winter.
 Some departments have higher or additional requirements.
-See the description of Honors programs in individual department sections for details.